Duration: Two days and two nights

 The Steel City today is as hip as it is authentic, with plenty of "steals" along the way.
 Downtown Pittsburgh is the perfect place for shopping, thanks to its compact, walkable business district.
-Anchored by Macy's Department Store, downtown offers an eclectic variety of department stores, specialty shops and trendy boutiques.
-Mix up your more traditional Downtown shopping experiences with a visit to the gritty – but oh so yummy – Strip District.
+Downtown offers an eclectic variety of department stores, specialty shops and trendy boutiques.
+Mix up your more traditional Downtown shopping experiences with a visit to the gritty — but oh so yummy — Strip District.
 There’s no other place like it!

 Next, head to Pittsburgh’s first true development with 34 acres of restaurants, retail shops and urban living in the heart of the South Side.
-Restaurants and shopping include the famous Cheesecake Factory, Claddagh Irish Pub, Joseph-Beth Booksellers, Kenneth Cole, Urban Outfitters and more!Read More >
+Restaurants and shopping include the famous Cheesecake Factory®, Claddagh Irish Pub, American Eagle Outfitters®, Claire's®, Urban Outfitters® and more!Read More >

 Head thirteen minutes west and you’ll arrive at the shops at Station Square.
 The center boast old world charm in the setting of a restored railroad building.
-You’ll find everything from Pittsburgh souvenirs to novelties from around the world to toys, fashion and more.Read More >
+Station Square features a little bit of everything with Pittsburgh souvenirs, novelties from around the world, toys, fashion and much more.Read More >

 Sip namesake microbrews beneath gothic chandeliers and fancy arches at the former St. John the Baptist, the same land where Allegheny Arsenal once manufactured supplies for the Union troops.
-Now, tasty sandwiches, arsenal pierogis and brick oven pizzas, along with some award-winning brewskies populate these pews.Read More >
+Now, tasty sandwiches, arsenal pierogies and wood-fired pizzas, along with some award-winning brewskies populate these pews.Read More >

 The Primanti Sandwich is a true taste of Pittsburgh.
 It’s two slices of thick Italian bread with cheese and meat (think: roast beef or salami) and then piled high with cole slaw and French fries.
 It’s a meal unto itself!Read More >